 First, you need to vacuum the carpet thoroughly using the following steps:

 - Step 1: Vacuum the whole surface slowly: When vacuuming carpets, don’t rush.
-Vacuuming slowly will give the airflow and brush bar more time to pick up all dust and dirt between the carpet fibres.
+Vacuuming slowly will give the airflow and brush bar more time to pick up all dust and dirt between the carpet fibers.
 This way, you’re more likely to capture tiny particles hidden deep in the carpet.

 - Step 2: Go over the same spot: Go over one spot two to three times to ensure it is well-cleaned.